Skip to main content

 Additional details can be found on the Applicant Review Form.

-• Following the interview process, selected applicants will be notified of the final decision regarding admission status in writing from the program director.
-Applicants will be evaluated based on the following: GPA of 3.0 or higher and a grade of C or better in all designated prerequisite coursework, strength of references and letters of recommendation, essays, resume/curriculum vitae, verification of observation hours and strength of interview.
+• All applicants will be evaluated in the same manner based on the following: GPA of 3.0 or higher and a grade of C or better in all designated prerequisite coursework, strength of references and letters of recommendation, essays, resume/curriculum vitae, verification of observation hours and strength of interview.

 Applicants can refer to the Applicant Review Form for more information.